squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. prodn:: simpl_flags ::= ~flags:[ {*, {| rw | beta | proj | delta | constr } } ]

-Leaving the flags unspecified results in the :n:`rw`, :n:`beta` and :n:`proj` transformations being used.
+Leaving the flags unspecified results in the :g:`rw`, :g:`beta` and :g:`proj` transformations being used.
 Specifying an empty list of flags results in no transformations being applied.
 Otherwise, only the specified transformations are applied, as described next:

-  - :n:`rw`: perform user-defined rewriting;
+  - :g:`rw`: perform user-defined rewriting;
-  - :n:`beta`: perform beta-reductions;
+  - :g:`beta`: perform beta-reductions;
-  - :n:`proj`: compute tuple projections;
+  - :g:`proj`: compute tuple projections;
-  - :n:`delta`: replace macros and operators by their definitions;
+  - :g:`delta`: replace macros and operators by their definitions;
-  - :n:`constr`: automatically simplify trace formulas using constraint reasoning.
+  - :g:`constr`: automatically simplify trace formulas using constraint reasoning.

-The :n:`constr` transformation replaces trace (sub)formulas that are provably equal to :n:`true` or :n:`false` by this value.
+The :g:`constr` transformation replaces trace (sub)formulas that are provably equal to :g:`true` or :g:`false` by this value.
 When doing so, the constraint solver takes into account the current hypotheses but also the conditionals that surround the trace formula.